-In November of 2015, in consultation with Haigh, the compensation committee reevaluated the list of companies that should be included in the peer group used as a reference point in determining the levels of December 2015 equity compensation grant recommendations and for setting base salary and target annual incentive recommendations for 2016.
-Similar to the 2014/2015 peer group, the revised 2015/2016 peer group considered many of the same scope measures, location and stage of development characteristics as listed above.
-The selected 2015/2016 peer group companies were chosen upon the following selection criteria:
+In November 2016, in consultation with Haigh, the compensation committee reevaluated the list of companies that should be included in the peer group used as a reference point in determining the levels of December 2016 equity compensation grant recommendations and for setting base salary and target annual incentive recommendations for 2017, which we refer to as the Late 2016 peer group.
+Similar to the Early 2016 peer group, the Late 2016 peer group considered many of the same scope measures, location and stage of development characteristics as listed above.
+The selected Late 2016 peer group companies were chosen upon the following selection criteria:

-- companies with 20 to 100 employees with a median of 50 employees; - companies with market values between \$200 million and \$2 billion with a median of \$758.8 million; - · companies with R&D expense greater than \$50 million annually with a median of \$42.5 million; and - companies with accumulated deficits from operations between \$100 million and \$500 million with a median of \$375.8 million.
+- companies with 20 to 100 employees with a median of 67 employees; - companies with market values between \$200 million to \$2 billion with a median of \$509.9 million; - companies with R&D expense greater than \$50 million annually with a median of \$64.4 million; and, - companies with accumulated deficits from operations between \$100 million and \$500 million with a median of \$486.2 million.

-The compensation committee determined that the foregoing selection criteria were appropriate in selecting the 2015/2016 peer group because at such time the Company had approximately 27 employees, a market value of approximately \$1.6 billion, an R&D expense forecast of approximately \$99.5 million and accumulated deficits from operations of approximately \$465.1 million.
-The following 20 companies were approved by the compensation committee as the 2015/2016 peer group for purposes of making its recommendations for December 2015 equity grants and 2016 base salary and target annual incentive compensation:
+The compensation committee determined that the foregoing selection criteria were appropriate in selecting the Late 2016 peer group because at such time the Company had approximately 28 employees, a market value of approximately \$746.4 million, an R&D expense forecast of approximately \$164.5 million and accumulated deficits from operations of approximately \$635.9 million.
+The following 18 companies were approved by the compensation committee as the Late 2016 peer group for purposes of making its recommendations for December 2016 equity grants and 2017 base salary and target annual incentive compensation: